deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/tools.md

 https://devops-stack.io

-An all-in-one Kubernetesstack using ArgoCDand Terraform as base components
+An all-in-one Kubernetes stack using ArgoCD and Terraform as base components

 https://github.com/camptocamp/devops-stack